-Once students have finished their taught units, they will relocate to the Henry Royce Institute.
+Some of our students will relocate to the Henry Royce Institute when taught units are completed.
 The Henry Royce Institute is the UK's national institute for advanced materials research and innovation.
 Its vision is to identify challenges and to stimulate innovation in advanced materials research to support sustainable growth and development.